googlesamples/glass-enterprise-samples/GestureLibrarySample/README.md

-# Google Glass UI library
+# Glass Gesture Detector Library Sample

+This project is an example of a shared library for recognizing simple gestures on the touchpad, such as tap and swipe.
+It's used by many of the other samples in this repository and it can also be used as a starting point for your own UI libraries on Glass.

-## Helper classes included in this library
+## Important Classes in this Sample

 ### GlassGestureDetector

-GlassGestureDetector helps to recognize common one finger gestures like:
+GlassGestureDetector recognizes common one finger gestures like:

 * tap
 * swipe down
 * swipe up